Table of Contents

 How Many Pins Should You Schedule Per Day?

-Starting out (0–3 months): Aim for 3–5 pins per day.
+Starting out (0–3 months): Aim for 3–5 pins a day.
 Focus on quality over quantity.
 Every pin should be fresh — a new image, a new title, a new description — even if it links to the same blog post.

 Established (6+ months): Some experienced Pinterest marketers pin more than this, but there’s no magic number.
 More pins only help if they’re good pins.
 Flooding your boards with low-quality content to hit a daily target does more harm than good.